 If you feel that you have taken too much of the Percocet, you should call your doctor or go directly to the emergency room, because the dosage could be fatal.
 Be cautious driving when taking it, because it can cause you to see blurry or it can cause you not to think clearly.

-Get Help if You or a Loved One
+Get Help for You or a Loved One

 If you or a loved one is battling a Percocet addiction, it is important that you seek help.
 An addiction can cause severe health problems and can even be deadly, if not treated appropriately.